navgarcha/twentytwenty/README.md

-A fork of zurb's image slider
+A fork of Zurb's twentytwenty image comparison plugin

 ## Basic usage